The Seton's of Parbroath Descent

 m.
 Helen Leslie (dau of 4th Earl of Rothes)

 ((1)) David Seton, 7th of Parbroath, (d.24.11.1601) He succeeded his grandfather in 1563.
-He was Keeper of the Rolls, and Ranger of East and West Lomonds of Falkland, as well as Falkland Palace and was Comptroller of the Scottish Revenue from 1589 to 1595.
+He was Ranger of East and West Lomonds of Falkland, as well as Falkland Palace and was Comptroller of the Scottish Revenue from 1589 to 1595.
 A faithful adherent to Queen Mary Stuart, he was noted for his assisting and fortifying the Castle and City of Edinburgh along with Chatellerault, Huntly, Kirkaldy of Grange and other against the Regent Moray, for the interest of the infant son of Queen Mary, King James VI, for which he was later pardoned.

 m.
 Mary Gray (dau of the 6th Lord Gray of Broxmouth and Mary Stewart, dau of Robert, Earl of Orkney).